giantswarm/docs/src/content/tutorials/observability/data-ingestion/metrics/_index.md

 ## Creating a ServiceMonitor

-Here is an example showing how to create a [ServiceMonitor](https://github.com/helm/charts/blob/master/stable/prometheus-operator/crds/crd-servicemonitor.yaml) for the team `my-name` that targets an existing service named `my-service` in the `monitoring` namespace, but the manifests should be similar with any workload as long as you deploy a service.
+Here is an example showing how to create a [ServiceMonitor](https://github.com/helm/charts/blob/master/stable/prometheus-operator/crds/crd-servicemonitor.yaml).
+This one targets a service named `my-service` in the `monitoring` namespace, and will route alerts to team `my-team`.
+The manifests should be similar with any workload as long as you have a service that exposes the app's metrics.

 The bare minimum for a ServiceMonitor looks like this: